-The Clinic for Special Children is a non-profit 501(c)(3) tax-exempt organization and a registered charitable organization in Pennsylvania (Tax ID # 23-2555373).
-PA law requires us to advise that a copy of our official registration and financial information may be obtained from the PA Department of State by calling toll free, 1-800-732-0999.
+The Clinic for Special Children is a Pennsylvania non-profit corporation and a 501(c)3 public charity for US federal and state tax purposes (Tax ID #23-2555373).
+The official registration and financial information of The Clinic for Special Children, Inc. may be obtained from the Pennsylvania Department of State by calling toll free, within Pennsylvania, 1 (800) 732-0999.
 Registration does not imply endorsement.